Tiffilore/advent-of-code/2020/day15/README.md

 I did not memorize all turns and corresponding spoken numbers, but for each spoken number only the last turn it was spoken.
 Still, the list of memorized spoken numbers is large.

-To look at the growth in memory and thus execution time, I wrote a predicate to gather statistic data: `export_statistics(Stops, File_out)`.
+To look at the growth in memory and the execution time, I wrote a predicate to gather statistic data: `export_statistics(Stops, File_out)`.
 `Stops` is a list of numbers.
 For each number in this list, it proves the predicate `solution/3`  with the my puzzle input `[0,3,1,6,7,5]` as start sequence.
 It then writes the number, the  solution, the number of memorized spoken words and the execution time into the file named
 `File_out`.